dmytro-verner/big-data-lab/README.md

-# big-data-univer-lab
+# big-data-lab
-Applications that pipeline data through Apache Kafka, Apache Cassandra, and Apache Spark.
+Application that pipelines data through Apache Kafka, Apache Cassandra, and Apache Spark.

 There are two main classes: